-8. Rome Foundation Douglas Drossman Award for Communication and Patient-Centered Care in DGBI

-At the recently held 2022 Rome Foundation Board of Directors meeting, the members of the Board unanimously agreed to establish an annual award to a provider in the field of DGBI who has achieved excellence in communication skills and patient-centered care through clinical practice, teaching, and mentoring.
+8. Rome Foundation Douglas Drossman Award for Communication and Patient-Centered Care in DGBI establish an annual award to a provider in the field of DGBI who has achieved excellence in communication skills and patient-centered care through clinical practice, teaching, and mentoring.
 This named award recognizes Dr. Drossman's lifetime commitment to this work area.
 We now believe there is a compelling need to identify individuals who have also impacted this area through their work, message others about its importance, and develop a cohort of future educators.
 The annual award will be \$7,500.
+In 2023, this award was presented to Lin Chang, MD in recognition of her lifetime of work teaching effective communication skills to fellows and attendings.
+In 2024 the award was presented to Albena Halpert, MD honoring her publications and teaching in communication skills.